nkousik18/MLOps/Labs/Data_Labs/DVC_Labs/Lab_1/README.md

 - Note that, depending on your chosen [remote storage](https://dvc.org/doc/user-guide/data-management/remote-storage), you may need to install optional dependencies such as `[s3]`, `[azure]`, `[gdrive]`, `[gs]`, `[oss]`, `[ssh]`.
 To include all optional dependencies, use `[all]`.
 - Run this command to setup google cloud bucket as your storage `dvc remote add -d myremote gs://<mybucket>`
 - In order for DVC to be able to push and pull data from the remote, you need to have valid GCP credentials.
-- Run the following command for authentication `dvc remote modify --lab2 credentialpath <YOUR JSON TOKEN LOCATION>`
+- Run the following command for authentication `dvc remote modify --mlops_dvc_labs_1 credentialpath <YOUR JSON TOKEN LOCATION>`
 ### Tracking Data with DVC
-- Ensure you have downloaded the [required data](https://www.kaggle.com/datasets/arjunbhasin2013/ccdata) and placed it in the "data" folder, renaming the file to "CC_GENERAL.csv."
+- Ensure you have downloaded the [required data](https://www.kaggle.com/datasets/yasserh/wine-quality-dataset) and placed it in the "data" folder, renaming the file to "winewuality_red.csv"
 - To initiate data tracking, execute the following steps:
 	1. Run the `dvc init` command to initialize DVC for your project.
 This will generate a `.dvc` file that stores metadata and configuration details.
 Your `.dvc` file config metadata will look something like this
 	```
     [core]
+    no_scm = True
+    analytics = false
-        remote = lab2
+    remote = myremote
-    ['remote "lab2"']
+	['remote "myremote"']
-        url = gs://ie7374
+    url = gs://mlops_dvc_labs_1
 	```

 	dvc remote modify --git-action-gcp credentialpath git-action-gcp git-action-gcp-3e47dbac54ff.json
-	2. Next, use `dvc add data/CC_GENERAL.csv` to instruct DVC to start tracking this specific dataset.
+	2. Next, use `dvc add data/wineQuality_red.csv` to instruct DVC to start tracking this specific dataset.
-	3. To ensure version control, add the generated `.dvc` file to your Git repository with `git add data/CC_GENERAL_csv.dvc`.
+	3. To ensure version control, add the generated `.dvc` file to your Git repository with `git add data/wineQuality_red.csv`.
 	4. Also, include the `.gitignore` file located in the "data" folder in your Git repository by running `git add data/.gitignore`.
 	5. To complete the process, commit these changes with Git to record the dataset tracking configuration.